yesthecarlos/AnimalShelter.Solution/README.md

   }
 }
 ```
-5. To run the web app:
+5. To run the API:
     * Navigate to `AnimalShelter/` in your command line
     * Run the command `dotnet restore` to restore the dependencies that are listed in the .csproj
     * Run the commmand `dotnet build` to build the project and its dependencies into a set of binaries